morpho-org/vault-v2/README.md

 When set, shareholders must pass the gate checks to send shares (`gate.canSendShares`) and to receive underlying assets (`gate.canReceiveAssets`).

-A user who wishes to exit the vault must be able to send shares to the vault.
+A user who wishes to exit the vault must be able to send shares of the vault.

 An example gate is defined in [test/examples/GateExample.sol](./test/examples/GateExample.sol).